futureverse/future/revdep/problems.md

     Package suggested but not available for checking: ‘crew’
     ```

+*   checking installed package size ...
+NOTE
+    ```
+      installed size is  5.5Mb
+      sub-directories of 1Mb or more:
+        R      3.5Mb
+        help   1.7Mb
+    ```

 *   checking Rd cross-references ...
 NOTE
     ```
     Package unavailable to check Rd xrefs: ‘qs’